RecipeSpinach Artichoke Dip

 • ¾ cup low-fat mayonnaise

-• • 1 14-ounce can artichoke hearts, rinsed and drained, finely chopped
+• • 1 can (14 ounces) artichoke hearts, rinsed and drained, finely chopped

 • • 2 scallions (green onions), finely chopped